Arbois

 Arbois ([aʁbwa]) is a commune in the Jura department, in the Bourgogne-Franche-Comté region, eastern France.
 The river Cuisance passes through the town, which centres on an arcaded central square where one can sample the local wines.

-The commune has been awarded two flowers by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.
+The commune has been awarded two flowers by the National Council of Towns and Villages in Bloom in the competition of Cities and Villages in Bloom.

 Geography

 Arbois is located some 40 km southwest of Besançon and 30 km southeast of Dole.
-It has a typical Revermont landscape.
-The plain is mainly used for cropping of cereals on medium-sized plots of land.
-The lower slopes consist mainly of meadows surrounded by small hedges for dairy farming.
-There are some vineyards in the same area.
+With a typical Revermont landscape, the plain is mainly used for cropping of cereals on medium-sized plots of land.
+The lower slopes consist mainly of meadows surrounded by small hedges for dairy farming, with some vineyards located in the same area.
 The rest of the hills is occupied by small vineyards with a few scattered meadows.
 The top of the hills and the plateau are heavily forested.

 Communication and transport

 Access to the commune is by Route nationale N83 which comes from Mouchard in the north and passes through the town before continuing south to Buvilly.
 The D469 goes west from the village to Mathenay and the D107 goes east to Mesnay.
 The D14 goes north to Villers-Farlay and the D246 goes south to Pupillin.

 The town is about 40 minutes drive from Dole (35 km), Besançon (48 km) and Lons-le-Saunier (38 km).
 It takes about 2 hours to reach Geneva by car, and 1 hour 45 minutes to drive to Lyon.